 Since it overran Mosul and its surrounding area, IS has blown up significant archaeological sites and historic buildings, including Nabi Yunus shrine (the shrine of the prophet Jonah) and the ancient city of Nimrud.

-The leaning minaret of the mosque, named for Sultan Nureddin al-Zanki and completed in 1172 AD, has long been a symbol of Mosul's cultural identity.
+The leaning minaret of the mosque, named for Sultan Nureddin al-Zanki and completed in 1172 CE, has long been a symbol of Mosul's cultural identity.

 The mosque was "the last historic landmark left in Mosul, after the destruction of all other cultural and humanitarian landmarks in the city", Ninawa provincial council member Abdul Rahman al-Wakaa told Diyaruna.